apavlushina/my-imp-trainer/README.md

 ### README

 This is a Fitness App which provides users with workout plans, help them to track their diet with active life style.
-This project was created by Codaisseur students in week 9 to experience working on a Real World Project.
+This project was created for mobile app of [IMP Trainer](https://imptrainer.com/) by Codaisseur students in week 9 to experience working on a Real World Project.

 ## Table of contents: